 The San Fernando Valley Economic Research Center collects, assembles, analyzes, and disseminates economic, social, and demographic information about the San Fernando Valley and related areas.

 The Center was established in 1997 and quickly became a widely recognized expert source for information and perspective on the economy and demographics of the San Fernando Valley.
 This Information, data, and analysis are disseminated largely through the Center's publications and website.
-The SFVERC is housed in the College of Business and Economics (COBAE) at California State University, Northridge.
+The SFVERC is housed in the David Nazarian College of Business and Economics at California State University, Northridge.

 San Fernando Valley Economic Report